 Note: Coefficients from a regression of the dependent variable on an indicator for whether the provider deploys in the analysis sample and a clinic and match cohort fixed-effect as described in the text.
 Cost per encounter is based on Medicare rates applied to the Military Direct Care System.
-Probability of a referral is calculated by assigning any specialty visit to the previous primary care visit if the visit occurred within 1 year.
-Complex evaluation is the probability that the provider codes an encounter using a 4 or 5 level evaluation and management code.
+Probability of a referral is calculated by assigning any specialty visit to the most recent primary care visit if the visit occurred within 1 year.
 Number of procedures is the total number of Common Procedural Technology (CPT) codes listed on the medical claim.
 Regression includes any primary care encounter by a primary care provider who has at least one patient from his or her panel in the analysis sample during the match period.
-I restrict the regressions to encounters prior to a provider deployment.
-This is not inclusive of all primary-care encounters.
+For columns 2 and 3 I restrict the analysis to primary care office visits with patients who are not in the treatment group.
+In column 4 I restrict the regressions to encounters prior to a provider deployment and include the following patient controls: age age squared, gender, and Charlson Comborbidity Score.